nadiawoo/DivHacks-ChatBot/README.md

 # DivHacks-ChatBot

-This is a chatbot application that is used to aid children with speech impediments.
+This is a chatbot application that is used to interact with children with speech impediments.

 ## Setup
 1. Clone this repo.